5 Common Examples of Negligent Driving

 1. Speeding or Racing

-Excessive speeding or street racing is against the law and contributes to many accidents yearly.
+Excessive speeding or street racing, which involves driving above the speed limit, is against the law and contributes to many accidents yearly.
 By speeding or illegally street racing, negligent drivers limit their ability to react and adjust fast enough, increasing the chances of an accident.
 Additionally, excessive speeding or multiple traffic offenses may cause enhanced fines and criminal charges for the driver depending on the accident’s circumstances.

 2. Tailgating